karatelabs/karate/karate-netty/README.md

 And now the command `karate` will be available in your terminal (after opening a new one or having re-loaded environment settings).

-Which would make using Karate as easy as this:
+Which would make using Karate as easy as this !

 ```
 karate -h
 ```